-What is Dietary Fiber?
+What is Dietary fibre?

-8 Health Benefits of Eating More Fiber
+8 Health Benefits of Eating More Fibre

 - Increase your regularity: Constipation is an unfortunately common GI complaint.
 And, well, it’s not very fun.
-Eating more fiber can aid in the digestion process by softening and bulking up your stool, making it easier to pass.
+Eating more fibre can aid in the digestion process by softening and bulking up your stool, making it easier to pass.

-Whether you’re trying to lose belly fat or are simply seeking to improve the way your body processes the food you eat, adding fiber-rich O3NC into your diet can help you achieve and maintain the healthy weight your body deserves.
+Whether you’re trying to lose belly fat or are simply seeking to improve the way your body processes the food you eat, adding fibre-rich O3NC into your diet can help you achieve and maintain the healthy weight your body deserves.